Valer7a/divop/README.md

-# DIVOP: Variable-Order Path Classification Model
+# DIVOP: Detecting Informative Variable-Order Path

 This repository contains the official code for the **DIVOP** model introduced in the paper: